quonic/Standalone-PowerShell-Template/readme.md

 2. Edit and Rename `RunExample.bat` and `Example.ps1` as needed
 3. Delete `PowerShell.zip` and `DownloadPowerShell.bat`
 4. Zip your `bat` and `ps1` files, and the `PowerShell` folder
-5. Move you zip file to production
+5. Move your zip file to production
 6. Extract and run your `bat` file